If you've never seen a chiropractor before, you probably have a lot of questions.

 By asking the right questions, you and your chiropractor will be able to work well together to achieve the same goals.

-If you're ready to visit your chiropractor for the first time, here are six questions you should ask them during your appointment.
+If you're ready to visit your chiropractor for the first time, here are six questions you should ask your chiropractor during your appointment.

 - Will I Be Treated During My First Visit?